 To quantify noise levels, Wisconsin performed various different sound tests including drive-bys at constant speed and during WOT acceleration.
-The protocol for the WOT tests was an entry at 24 km/hr with a transition to wide-open throttle at a point 22.5 m before the plane of the microphones (speed at the point crossing the plane of the microphones was 69 km/hr).
-Sound measurements were taken in a variety of snowmobile configurations (described below), to best determine the major source of noise.
-In addition to the pass-by testing, the team did a spectral noise analysis, using dual microphones at a distance of 15 m on several 72 km/hr pass-by tests.
+The protocol for the WOT tests was an entry at 24 km/hr with a transition to wide-open throttle at a point 22.5 m before the plane of the microphones (speed at the point crossing the plane of the microphones was 69 km/hr). measurements were taken in a variety of snowmobile configurations (described below).
+To best determine the major source of noise the team did a spectral noise analysis, using dual microphones at a distance of 15 m on several 72 km/hr pass-by tests.
 This data was recorded using a Hi-Techniques HT-600 data acquisition system, allowing a thorough analysis of sound emissions.

-Figure 14: Spectral sound density of UW-Madison 2005 and 2006 CSC entries.
+Figure 16: Spectral sound density of past UW-Madison CSC entries.
 Testing was performed Feb 25, 2005 and March 1, 2006.

-Figure 14 shows a Power Spectral Density plot from the Bucky Classic 750 for the previous two years.
+Figure 16 shows a Power Spectral Density plot from the Bucky 750 FX for the previous two years.
 This plot shows the sound power emitted from the sled as a function of frequency.
 Three distinct peaks can be seen near 100, 225, 300, and 600 Hertz.
-By calculating the first and second order contributions of the snowmobile components at 72 km/hr (Table 6), the sources of the peaks were discovered.
+By calculating the first and second order contributions of the snowmobile components at 72 km/hr (Table 7), the sources of the peaks were discovered.
 The 100 Hz peak is first order engine noise, the 225 Hz peak is second order engine noise, and the 300 and 600 Hz peaks are first and second order noise produced where the track paddles interface the track.
 The right side 100 Hz and 225 Hz peak is much higher than the left side because the exhaust outlet is on the right side of the snowmobile.
-The 2006 results are still valid as the engine and tunnel have not been modified, only the muffler.

-Table 7: First and second order frequencies ofsound emitted by three components of interest onthe Bucky Classic 750.
+Table 7: First and second order frequencies of sound emitted by three components of interest on the Bucky 750 FX